mrzealot/preprocessor/_drafts/flow.md

     - prison examples (Solzhenitsyn): if you find something you can sink your mental energy into, find aspects to control (however minor), you can set yourself free, no matter the external conditions
     - but (as almost always) this is trainable!

-### Quotes

-Potentiality does not imply actuality, and quantity does not translate into quality.

-Viktor Frankl and Bruno Bettelheim, Bertrand Russell --> People to look into

 ## Chapter 5 - The Body in Flow